openstack/nova-specs/specs/rocky/approved/numa-aware-live-migration.rst

 `check_can_live_migrate_source` returns to the destination.
 The destination's virt driver will fit this `InstanceNUMATopology` to the destination's `NUMATopology` and claim the resources using the resource tracker.
-It will then send the updated `InstanceNUMATopoogy` back to the conductor as part of the existing `migrate_data` that `check_can_live_migrate_destination` returns.
+It will then send the updated `InstanceNUMATopology` back to the conductor as part of the existing `migrate_data` that `check_can_live_migrate_destination` returns.
 The updated `InstanceNUMATopology` will continue to be propagated as part of `migrate_data`, eventually reaching the source.
 The source's libvirt driver